PostHog/posthog.com/contents/handbook/product/product-stages.md

 - Pay attention to small details
 - Innovate with major new feature bets
 - Conduct deep customer interviews to explore problems and find novel solutions
+- Our biggest customers can use this product at scale

-When should a product try to go from PMF to standalone best-in-class:
+When should a product try to go from PMF to best-in-class:

 - Not every product must reach this stage; instead, focus on deep integration with other products for combined best-in-class status
-- Pursue standalone best-in-class when the product is meant to be a core growth engine, driving customer acquisition and word of mouth
+- Pursue best-in-class when the product is meant to be a core growth engine, driving customer acquisition and word of mouth

 ## Avoiding Overextension